-- Spacecraft Models: The BSK[†] simulation framework is used for high-fidelity DKE models on one side and hardware component models on the other side.
-The hardware component models include sensors (gyro, star tracker, coarse sun sensors, etc.), actuators (reaction wheels, attitude control thrusters) and the power control unit (PCU).
-Jointly, the DKE and hardware models allow testing of other nodes in closed-loop dynamics simulation. - Visualization: a graphical user interface (GUI) is being developed with the Unity[‡] game engine.
-The GUI is meant to reproduce the spacecraft physical behaviors, which in this case are determined by the BSK simulation.
-Playback and speed up/down reproduction are capabilities included in the visualization tool.
-Reference 4 describes the GUI under development that is going to accompany BSK.
+- Spacecraft Models: The BSK simulation framework is used for both high-fidelity DKE models and hardware component models.
+The hardware component models include sensors (gyro, star tracker, coarse sun sensors, etc.), actuators (reaction wheels, attitude control thrusters, orbit control thrusters) and the power control unit (PCU).
+Jointly, the DKE and hardware models allow testing of other nodes in closed-loop dynamics simulation. - Visualization: a graphical user interface (GUI) is being developed with the Unity game engine.
+The GUI shall visually reproduce the spacecraft physical behaviors, which in this case are determined by the BSK simulation.
+Reference 10 describes the GUI under development that is going to communicate with BSK using the BL message transport protocol.